yifeifang/cse481c/Lab-13:-Creating-Interactive-Visualizations-in-RViz-using-InteractiveMarkers.md

 However, there are many more things you can do.

 **Things to try:**
+You do not need to implement these, but look at the available documentation and think about these questions:
 - Look at Robot Web Tools's [online demo of interactive markers](http://robotwebtools.org/demos/im.html)
 - Look at the Code API.
 How do you erase a marker from the server?
 - How do you add a right-click menu to a marker?